secondstage-io/tracks-documentation/docs/tracks/overview.md

 This streamlined process enhances both security and user experience by avoiding the need for traditional passwords while ensuring account access remains secure.

+### User Account Settings

+*screenshot user account*

+In the user account option, you can add more information to your account, such as a profile picture, company, job title, or LinkedIn account.

+This information helps us to have more inisghts and get in touch with you if we need to, but is completely optional, as we deliberately try to collect as little personal information as possible.

 ### Game / Campaign Setup

 To add a new game to your TRACKS account, select the "Add a new game" option on the overview page.